Aryanjearth/frontend-backend-task-app/README.md

 - `PUT /api/tasks/:id` - Update task details or completion.
 - `DELETE /api/tasks/:id` - Delete a task.

-## Postman Collection
+## POSTMAN COLLECTION
-A Postman collection with all API endpoints is included in the `postman/` directory.
-You can import it into Postman for easy testing.
+A Postman collection is included in the postman/ directory.
+Import it into Postman to easily test API endpoints.
+Make sure to:

+Use the User Login request to get the JWT token.

+Set the token in Postman's environment variable token.

+Update taskId variable after creating a task for use in update/delete requests.
 ## Deployment
 The live app is deployed and accessible at:
 https://frontend-backend-task-app.vercel.app/